JonathanSaan/todo-list/README.md

 ## todo-list
-A todo list done with React Js.
+A todo list made with React Js.